dbochicchio/vera/Switchbot-HTTPServer/README.md

 Your Linux box should have access to BLE.
 It's running OK on Windows, but it's less reliable.

 The HTTP server is based on [node-switchbot](https://github.com/futomi/node-switchbot) library.
-Other feetures, as battery or support for temperature sensors/roller shutters, could be implemented.
+Other features, as battery or support for temperature sensors/roller shutters, could be implemented.

 ## Use with Vera or openLuup